Justwhittaker/PRO4-Mealdeals/README.md

     * Coupon code for promotions,
     * Discount for multi-buys.
+    * Easily **recover my password** in case I forget it.
+    * filter and sort deals.

-* Marketing the site itself and utilising advertising opportunities within the site is out of scope, therefore the links to social media sites are home based links.
+* Marketing the site itself and utilising advertising opportunities within the site is out of scope, therefore the links to social media sites are simple structured profiles without any posts or content.

 ---
 <a name="user-stories"></a>
 ### User Stories ###
 ---

+**Client user**
 * The **Clients user** wants an **attractive website** with a **non-distracting** background.
 * The **Clients user** wants to see **clear instructions** on how to drill down into further information on deals within the website.
 * The **Clients user** wants there to be a **search box** so that the user can quickly identify **deals**.